 Student Teaching/Internship/Practicum Requirements and Policies

-In addition to the successful completion of a degree in an educator preparation program, supervised field experience or clinical practice (e.g., student teaching, an internship, or a practicum) is required for all candidates in graduate programs applying for certification in New York State as a teacher, counselor, or school building/school district leader.
+In addition to the successful completion of a degree in an educator preparation program, supervised field experience or clinical practice (e.g., student teaching, an internship, or a practicum) is required for all candidates in graduate programs applying for certification in New York State as a teacher, school counselor, or school building/school district leader.
 Student teaching, internship, or practicum cannot be waived based on prior experience or other factors.
 For specific program requirements, see the program adviser.

 Acceptance into either student teaching or teaching internship is based on student completion of program prerequisites, and applications are subject to review and recommendation by program faculty.